On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

-where the supports of $T_i$ only intersect at $\Gamma$, $\partial T_i \res \bB_{\rho}=Q_i \a{\Gamma}$, and the (unique) tangent cone at $0$ of $T_i$ is $Q_i \a{H_i}$. \end{resultado} Another consequence of the uniqueness of tangent cones that will be pivotal to the construction of the example is the Holder continuity of the multivalued normal map. \begin{resultado} Let $T, \Gamma,\Sigma$ be as in Assumption \ref{A:general}.
-There is a well defined multivalued normal map induced by the tangent cone (defined in \ref{d:multivaluednormalmap}).
-The normal map is a locally Holder map in $U:=\left\{x \in \Gamma: \Theta(T,x)=Q/2\right\}$, which is a relative open set of $\Gamma$ (since $\Theta(T,x)<Q/2+\theta$ implies $\Theta(T,x)=Q/2$ and the density is upper semicontinuous). \end{resultado}
+where the supports of $T_i$ only intersect at $\Gamma$, $\partial T_i \res \bB_{\rho}=Q_i \a{\Gamma}$, and the (unique) tangent cone at $0$ of $T_i$ is $Q_i \a{H_i}$. \end{resultado} We will work with multivalued functions, understood as in \cite{Alm} and \cite{DS1}.
+Another consequence of the uniqueness of tangent cones that plays a key role in constructing the example is the Hölder continuity of the multivalued normal map. \begin{resultado} Let $T, \Gamma,\Sigma$ be as in Assumption \ref{A:general}.
+There is a well-defined multivalued normal map induced by the tangent cone, which is defined in \ref{d:multivaluednormalmap}.
+The normal map is a locally Hölder map in $U:=\left\{x \in \Gamma: \Theta(T,x)=Q/2\right\}$, which forms a relative open set of $\Gamma$.
+The set $U$ is relatively open by upper semicontinuity of the density, since there exists $\theta(Q,m,n)>0$ such that $\Theta(T,x)<Q/2+\theta$ implies $\Theta(T,x)=Q/2$ . \end{resultado}

 We also comment that there are analogous theorems for the linear problem.
 The general linear problem is defined as: \begin{assumption} Given a Dir-minimizing function $u \in W^{1,2}(\Omega,\mathcal{A}_Q(\RR^n))$.
-The boundary linear problem consists of understanding functions $u$ such that $u \res \partial \Omega \cap \bB_1=Q\a{0}$. \end{assumption} We denote the frequency function by $I$ in the theorem below using suitable smooth\-ened distance function.
-For the precise definition of the frequency function we refer to Section 10. \begin{resultado} Assume that $\Omega$ is a $C^2$ domain and $u$ as in Assumption \ref{a:linearproblemintro}. \begin{itemize} \item For all $q \in \partial \Omega$ the frequency can be defined in a neighbourhood of $q$ and is almost monotone. \item The frequency at the limit is independent of the choice of a distance function and $\forall q \in \partial \Omega$, $I(q) \geq 1$. \item Either $I(q)=1$ or $I(q) \geq 1+\alpha(Q,m,n)$.
-If $I(q)=1$ then the blowups at $q$ are linear, of the form
+The boundary linear problem consists of understanding functions $u$ such that $u \res \partial \Omega \cap \bB_1=Q\a{0}$. \end{assumption} We denote the frequency function by $I$ in the theorem below using a suitably smooth\-ened distance function.
+For the precise definition of the frequency function we refer to Section 10. \begin{resultado} Assume that $\Omega$ is a $C^2$ domain and $u$ as in Assumption \ref{a:linearproblemintro}. \begin{itemize} \item For all $q \in \partial \Omega$ the frequency can be defined in a neighbourhood of $q$ and is almost monotone.
+This means, is monotone in $r$ for appropriate constant $C$, where $\mathbf{A}_{\partial \Omega}$ denotes the $C^0$ norm of the second fundamental form of $\Omega$. \item At the limit, the frequency is independent of the choice of a distance function and $\forall q \in \partial \Omega$, $I(q) \geq 1$. \item Either $I(q)=1$ or $I(q) \geq 1+\alpha(Q,m,n)$ for a positive constant $\alpha(Q,m,n)$.
+If $I(q)=1$ then the blowups at $q$ are unique and linear, in the sense they are of the form

 with $\boldsymbol{\eta}_{\partial \Omega,q}$ the normal to $\partial \Omega$ at $q$, and unique.
-The uniqueness is quantitative and thus there is a well defined multivalued normal derivative at the boundary which is Holder continuous. \end{itemize} \end{resultado}
+The uniqueness is quantitative and thus there is a well-defined multivalued normal derivative at the boundary which is Hölder continuous. \end{itemize} \end{resultado}